 -

-Adults who vape throughout the day and want predictable performance without fiddling
+Adults who vape through the day and want predictable performance

 -

-Users who want one device that can do calmer pulls at work and heavier pulls after hours
+Users who want calmer pulls at work and stronger output later

 -